abernardi597/Tetris/README.md

 Returns the variance between the variances of each column of three

 #### Through ####
-Returns the number of columns where any placed piece
+Returns the number of columns with at least one block in it

 #### Weighted Holes ####
 Returns a weighted value that treats holes near the bottom as a higher penalty than holes near the top